 $3,500 Summer Scholarship For Medical Students

-The Child Neurology Foundation announces the availability of (1) one summer clinical research scholarship for a first- or second-year US or Canadian medical student who has an interest in training in neurodevelopmental disabilities or child neurology.
+The Child Neurology Foundation announces the availability of (1) one summer clinical research scholarship for a first, second or third-year US or Canadian medical student who has an interest in training in neurodevelopmental disabilities or child neurology.

-Applications must be submitted by March 19, 2023.
+Applications are now closed.
 Only emailed applications will be accepted.
 Confirmation of receipt will be sent to all applicants.
-If confirmation is not received within 2 business days, please call Allyson Eyermann at 888.417.3435.
+If confirmation is not received within 2 business days, please call Nyechi Oleka at 859.551.4986.
 Applications will be reviewed by a committee of child neurology and neurodevelopmental faculty.
 All applicants will be notified of the committee’s decision by May 17.

 Have questions about the NDD Scholarship?